maxxiimo/coding-design/appendices.md

 9. [Browser and Mobile Testing][Appendix 9]
     :: A roundup of everything you need to test for cross browser issues and mobile rendering.

+10. [Browser Info][Appendix 10]
+    :: A roundup of browser market share, countdown, support and comparisons/compatibility wwebsites.

 <br><hr /><br>